wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 # Protocol Operation

+## HTTP usage {#http-usage}

+Following {{?BCP56}} guidelines, WHIP clients MUST NOT match error codes returned by the WHIP endpoints and resources to a specific error cause indicated in this specification.
+WHIP clients MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.
+WHIP endpoints and resources COULD convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{?RFC9457}}.

+The WHIP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
+Those HTTP resources do not have any representation defined in this specification, so the WHIP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.

+## Ingest session set up

 In order to set up an ingestion session, the WHIP client MUST generate an SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} to the configured WHIP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHIP endpoint MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHIP session.
+If the HTTP POST to the WHIP endpoint has a content type different than "application/sdp" or the SDP is malformed, the WHIP endpoint MUST reject the HTTP POST request with an appropiate 4XX error response.

 As the WHIP protocol only supports the ingestion use case with unidirectional media, the WHIP client SHOULD use "sendonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "recvonly" attributes MUST NOT be used.
 The WHIP endpoint MUST use "recvonly" attribute in the SDP answer.

-If the HTTP POST to the WHIP endpoint has a content type different than "application/sdp", the WHIP endpoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
-If the SDP body is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.

 Following {{sdp-exchange-example}} is an example of an HTTP POST sent from a WHIP client to a WHIP endpoint and the "201 Created" response from the WHIP endpoint containing the Location header pointing to the newly created WHIP session: